-- Before reassembly, clean all foreign matte from magazine components.
+- Before reassembly, clean all foreign matter from magazine components.
 The magazine spring should be lightly lubricated with a cleaning patch wetted with only 2-3 drops of oil. - Orient follower and spring to magazine body and carefully insert through bottom of magazine body.
 Jiggle spring while pushing gently until follower is seated under feed lips.
 Push the remainder of the spring into the magazine.
-Hold spring under tabs with thumb pressure. - Orient baseplate so that the retainer clip is to the rear of the magazine and the retainer clip is angled up.
-Slide base under the tabs of the magazine body until the retainer clip positively engages magazine body.
+Hold spring under tabs with thumb pressure. - Orient baseplate so its raised central surface is on the outside.
+Slide base under rear tabs, and continue sliding base under front tabs until the retainer clip engages the baseplate.